 Our insurance policies might not fully cover the risk of loss associated with our operations.
-We may need to increase our insurance coverage as we expand our clinical trials.
+We may need to increase our insurance coverage as we expand or undertake new our clinical trials for existing and future product candidates.
 We will need to further increase our insurance coverage if we commence commercialization of any of the product candidates for which we obtain marketing approval.
 Insurance coverage is increasingly expensive.
 We might not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.
 In the event that we are required to pay damages for any such claim, we may be forced to seek bankruptcy or to liquidate because our asset and revenue base may be insufficient to satisfy the payment of damages and any insurance that we have obtained or may obtain for product or clinical trial liability might not provide sufficient coverage against potential liabilities.